cristinacolpos/PELA-blocks/SLICER.md

 `Fill Gabs Between Walls: Nowhere`

-Works well despite a slightly slippery surface finish.
-As with other PET/co-copolymer filaments, unless you seek transparency then do not overextude.
-Consider more fan if layer adhesion is sufficent (knobs are particularly sensitive to delamination).
-Lower or disable the fan for better layer adhesion.

 # Colorfabb NGEN Flex

-Works well on Flexistruder with 0.6mm nozzle.
-Basically the same settings as NGEN.
-Better results due to the extra flexibility.
+Works well on Taz6 Flexistruder with an 0.6mm nozzle.
+Basically the same settings as NGEN but without the drawbacks of being brittle which is very nice.
+Like NGEN it is a rather low friction glossy finish so calibration is still slightly sticky.

-`flexible_filament = true;`   (this results in longer top knobs help it maintain grip while flexing)

-`Fan: 50%`  (or less for better inter-layer adhesion)
+`Fan: 50%` or less for better inter-layer adhesion

 # ColorFabb HT

 Avoid.
-It is quite stiff and has slippery finish.
+It is like NGEN but even more stiff, brittle failure and a slippery finish.
 It takes a long time to clean this sticky stuff from your printer.

-# NinjaTek NinjaFlex
+# TPU85/NinjaTek NinjaFlex

-Works well on Flexistruder with 0.6mm nozzle. .
-Gluestick acts as a release agent that protects the PEI print surface from damage, or better use plain glass with gluestick.
+Works well on a Taz6 Flexistruder with 0.6mm nozzle.
+Gluestick acts as a release agent that protects the PEI print surface from damage, or use tape or plain glass with gluestick.

-`flexible_filament = true;`   (this results in longer top knobs help it maintain grip while flexing)

-# PLA

-OK if you don't have other choices.
-It is stiff and chips easily so part fit and lifetime are not as good as more flexible materials.
-Avoid bed heating as it can "elephant foot" the lower socket connectors.

-Not all brands of PLA are the same.
-Ultimaker brand PLA is more flexible than generics.
-Other companies also offer soft formulations.

-# ABS

-This is a good material if you are familiar with handling ABS shinkage.
-This is not much of an issue if your parts are not too large or too tall.
-LEGO is made from ABS because it has many nice properties if you know how to minimize lift and delamination due to thermal contraction in larger parts.

-Not all brands of ABS are the same.
-Village Plastics ABS gives better results than some others.

-## `print_style.scad`

-`flexible_filament = false;`

-`top_tweak = 0.04;`

-`bottom_tweak = -0.02;`

 ## Slicer Settings

-`Adhesion: Brim`   (check the slicer's preview image.
-If the brim pollutes the inside of the bottom connectors that creates difficult post-processing.
-Consider alaternatives like `Adhesion: Raft` or `Adhesion: Skirt` with a PEI sheet, glue stick, or unscented extra hold hairspray.
-Minimize bed heating as it can "elephant foot" the lower socket connectors.)
+`Adhesion: Brim` Make sure the brim is only on the outside to avoid a difficult cleanup.
+Cura has an option for this. `Adhesion: Raft` also works but the bottom surface may be uneven.
+Minimize bed heating and use other adhesives during printing if needed to avoid "elephant foot" or "corner peel up" on the lower socket connectors.

 `Infill: 20%`   (minimal effect, most models this can be 50% without taking more time)